alecazam/kram/README.md

 ```

 ### Building
-kram has switched from CMake to an explicit Xcode workspace and projects on Apple platforms.
+kram uses an explicit Xcode workspace and projects on Apple platforms.
 CMake can't clean, build workspaces, or handle app extensions needed for thumbnails/previews.
-I spent a lot of time trying to keep this system working since it keeps kram from being tied to Xcode releases, but I also wanted to added better Finder integration and debugging.
+I spent a lot of time trying to keep CMake working since it keeps kram from being tied to Xcode releases, but I also wanted to add better Finder integration.
 These all live in 'build2' to distinguish from the 'build' directory created for CMake.
 Like CMake, the cibuild.h script runs xcodebuild from the command line to generate all the libraries and apps into the bin directory.
-Note that Xcode has never been able to simultaneously open the same project included in different workspaces, so organize derivative workspaces carefullly.
+Note that Xcode has never been able to simultaneously open the same project included in different workspaces, so organize derivative workspaces carefully.

-I also tried to use a CMake framework build, but this required changing all the include paths to one parent directory.
-Since libkram includes eastl, and other includes this requirement was not ideal.
-So for now using libkram involves setting header and library search paths.
-See the workspace projects for how this is setup.

 ```
 ./scripts/cibuild.h